cbeams/spring-framework-2.5.x/readme.txt

 FULL JAR (dist):

 * "spring" (~2750 KB)
-- Convenient jar file combining all standard modules (except for the test module and the Portlet/Struts support)
+- Convenient jar file combining all standard modules (except for the test module and the Spring MVC/Portlet/Struts support)
 - Also includes the AOP Alliance interfaces (as a convenience)!
-- Does not include contents of spring-aspects.jar, spring-test.jar, spring-webmvc-portlet and spring-webmvc-struts.jar!
+- Does not include contents of spring-aspects.jar, spring-test.jar, spring-webmvc.jar, spring-webmvc-portlet.jar and spring-webmvc-struts.jar!

 MODULE JARS (dist/modules):